 Also of interest is that Cedar Grove has more people living here who work in computers and math than 95% of the places in the US.

-Cedar Grove is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The township’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Cedar Grove is a great place for families with children to consider.
+First of all, many other families with children live here, making Cedar Grove a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The township’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Cedar Grove has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Cedar Grove’s overall crime rate is lower than average for the country.

 Cedar Grove is a very ethnically-diverse township.
 The people who call Cedar Grove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cedar Grove residents report their race to be White, followed by Asian.
 Important ancestries of people in Cedar Grove include Italian, Irish, German, Polish, and English.